 HOW MUCH DO INDUSTRIAL ROBOTS AND COBOTS COST?

-New industrial robots with controllers and teach pendants can cost anywhere from $50,000 to $150,000.
-New collaborative robots (cobots) can cost $14,500 to $50,000.
-The total cost of a robotic system that is application-specific can cost $100,000 to $200,000.
+New industrial robots with controllers and teach pendants can cost anywhere from $25,000 to $200,000+, with an average of around $50,000–$100,000 for mid-range 6-axis models.
+New collaborative robots (cobots) can cost $15,000 to $60,000, with an average of $25,000–$35,000 for standard 6-axis models.

 Usually, the hardware cost is roughly a third of the overall cost of the project.
-That often will give a high watermark, especially if integrators, machine builders, and distributors are allowed to come in and work with you.
+That often will give a high watermark, especially if integrators, machine builders, and OEMs are allowed to come in and work with you.

 If you choose elliTek for your robot project, our engineers will sit down with you and ask:

-• What parts can you do or provide?
+What parts can you do or provide?

-• Can you do this cheaper than we can or for less expense by using your people and/or your facilities?
+Can you do this cheaper than we can or for less expense by using your people and/or your facilities?

 This way, you don't have to pay an outside person for the work you can do in-house.